google-deepmind/jaxline/README.md

 `scalars` dictionary returned by your [`evaluate`](https://github.com/deepmind/jaxline/tree/master/jaxlineexperiment.py) function to use as a 'fitness score'.
-JAXline will then save a separate series of checkpoints corresponding to steps at which the fitness score is higher than previously seen.
+JAXline will then save a separate series of checkpoints corresponding to steps at which the fitness score is better than previously seen.
+Depending on whether you are maximizing or minimizing the eval metric, set `config.best_model_eval_metric_higher_is_better` to True or False.

 ## Logging